Audubon STEM Fair

 Calling all scientists, technologists,

 The Audubon PTA is excited to present the 6th Annual STEM Fair at Audubon!
 This is a great opportunity for students at all grade levels to explore their curiosity and develop a project.
 It also gives families a chance to discuss various themes and ideas and develop them into a project!
-For the past five years we had over 70 students participate each year, with hundreds of visitors to the fair.
+For the past five years we had 60-80 students participate each year, with hundreds of visitors to the fair.
 It has been a memorable event and we hope to re-create the same energy this year!
 Although the event will be entirely virtual, we can still make it an impactful and fun event for all

 Students can choose to complete a more traditional type of science fair project, or use a broader problem/solution approach.
 Both are outlined below to provide guidance to students.